2015 Holiday Guide: Awesome Gifts for Your Favorite Geek

 - Cons: Not for the self-conscious.
 You will look like a hammerhead shark ready for the next SyFy original creature movie “Landsharknado!”
 Also, not for international spies.
 Enemies can sneak up on you easily.

-Buy This for the Gadget Geek That Loves Everything Star Trek
+Buy This Gift for the Gadget Geek Who Loves Everything Star Trek

 Bringing Star Trek-like communication to the modern world, the Onyx, created by OnBeep, is a wearable device that allows a team of people to communicate in real-time with just a tap of a button.
 Operating over Wi-Fi or LTE when connected to a smartphone or tablet, it’s a darn cool way to keep track of family at large venues (like theme parks) as well as chat with remote coworkers in the office.